SiddalingNagavimath/NASSCOM-VSD-Digital-VLSI-SoC-Design-and-Planning/README.md

 ## Section-5

+Topics to be Completed
+1) Perform generation of Power Distribution Network (PDN) and explore the PDN layout
+2) Perfrom detailed routing using TritonRoute and explore the routed layout.
+3) Commands to load routed def in magic in other terminal
+4) Post-Route OpenSTA timing analysis with the extracted parasitics of the route.
+___

 #### 1.Perform generation of Power Distribution Network (PDN) and explore the PDN layout.
 Commands to perform all necessary stages up until now